tasox/LogRM/README.md

 Tip1: Give as much as possible amount of entries in -newest parameter.
 For example: 5000

-Tip2: If you want to get notifications only from users who have open RDP connection(s) before logged out then you should uncomment the line 785

 ###  Intro to Windows events